FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/rollback_hpns.md

 ### Procedure

-1. Enter the following command to export the Transfer CFT catalog file, perfoming the command from the `<installation directory>`:
+1. Enter the following command to export the Transfer CFT catalog file, perfoming the command from the &lt;installation directory>:
     ```
     CFTMI migr type=cat,direct=fromcat,ifname=$CFTCATA,ofname=cftcat_36
     ```